Late-time ensembles of quantum states in quantum chaotic systems: Acknowledgements

 \section{Acknowledgements}

-We thank Wen Wei Ho and Shenglong Xu for insightful discussions, and Vedika Khemani for previous collaborations.
+We thank Wen Wei Ho, Daniel Mark, Soonwon Choi, and Shenglong Xu for insightful comments, and Vedika Khemani for previous collaborations.
 JFRN acknowledges the hospitality of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452, and a grant from the Alfred P. Sloan Foundation (G-2024-22395).
 The numerical simulations in this work were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.